Boundary conditions dependence of the phase transition in the quantum Newman-Moore model

 \subsection{Classical ground states of the TPM}

 From the analysis above for Rule 60, we can enumerate all the minimum energy configurations of the TPM, cf.\ \er{Hsq}.
-The classical ground states for a system of size $N = L \times M$ are: (i) the state with all spins up, corresponding to the fixed point of Rule 60, for any value of $L$ and $M$; (ii) two-dimensional spin configurations that correspond to periodic trajectories of Rule 60, that is, CA trajectories starting from any of the states of a limit cycle, for all limit cycles whose period is contained an integer number of times in $M$---this occurs only for certain combinations of $L$ and $M$ (never if $L$ is a power of two).
+The classical ground states for a system of size $N = L \times M$ are: (i) the state with all spins up, corresponding to the fixed point of Rule 60, for any value of $L$ and $M$; (ii) two-dimensional spin configurations that correspond to periodic trajectories of Rule 60, that is, CA trajectories starting from any of the states of a limit cycle, for all limit cycles whose period is contained an integer number of times in $M$---this occurs only for certain combinations of $L$ and $M$ (never if $L$ or $M$ is a power of two).

 We show the relevant Rule 60 information in Table \ref{fig:Cycle_Lengths_up_to_40} for up to $L=40$.
 Under the column ${\cal C}$ we give the distinct periods of the limit cycles.
-In the column labelled by ${\cal M}$ we give the corresponding degeneracy of classical ground states of the TPM, apart from the uniform spin-up state, given that $\lcm \mathcal{C} | M$.
+In the column labelled by ${\cal M}$ we give the corresponding degeneracy of classical ground states of the TPM, apart from the uniform spin-up state, given that $\lcm \mathcal{C} | \cal M$.
 For example, for $L=15$, there is one cycle of length 3, three cycles of length 5, and 1091 cycles of length 15, which means $1+{\cal M} = 1 + 3 + 3 \times 5 + 1091 \times 15 = 16384$ distinct two-dimensional spin configurations that minimise the energy in a TPM of size $N=15 \times M$ as long as $15 | M$.
 In contrast, for $L=15$, if $5|M$ but $3 \nmid M$ and $15 \nmid M$, then there are $1+15$ different ground states.
-The symmetries of a TPM of size $N=L \times M$ can be similarly constructed from the number of ground states and their multiplicities, as determined by Rule 60.